-This is why it falls at the top of website maintenance checklist.
+This is why it falls at the top of the website maintenance checklist.

 “Stop writing about everything.
 So many brands create content and try to cover everything, instead of focusing on the core niche that they can position themselves as an expert around.
 No one cares about your special recipe… Find your niche, and then go even more niche.” – Joe Pulizzi.

-This is kind of a no brainer.
-And we’re not just talking about ‘words’ here; content includes text, images and videos as well.
-Basically everything a user can see or read or interact with.
+This is kind of a no-brainer.
+And we’re not just talking about ‘words’ here; content includes text, images, and videos as well.
+So basically everything a user can see or read or interact with.

-This will make sure that your SEO game is always on point as unique content is a major ranking factor when it comes to SERPs.
+This will make sure that your SEO game is always on point, as unique content is a major ranking factor for SERPs.
 Also, you need more users to come in, right?
-Hence, you ought to keep it fresh, fun and entertaining.
+Hence, you ought to keep it fresh, fun, and entertaining.

-You can’t talk about black Friday and Christmas sale whole year, can you?
+You can’t talk about black Friday and Christmas sales the whole year, can you?
 You get the gist!
 However, make sure you don’t overdo this step.
 Update your content judiciously i.e. whenever the need arises, after every 4-5 months on average.

 Know how it feels when your hard disk goes corrupt and you’ve failed to take a backup?
-Imagine the same thing with a website which contains bundles of data, not just about products or services but invaluable customer related data as well.
+Imagine the same thing with a website that contains bundles of data, not just about products or services but invaluable customer-related data as well.

 This is one of the key parameters of ecommerce website maintenance.
 Why?
 Because it directly affects customer behavior.
-A website which takes time to load will drive customers away on a daily basis.
-And no one wants that tag right?
+A website that takes time to load will drive customers away daily.
+And no one wants that tag, right?

 Because load speed depends on a wide array of parameters, you always have to stay on your toes.
-Check the size of the images on your home page or the landing page, check the weight of the content that has been uploaded, ask your employees to check the speed on different devices and browsers and so on.
+For example, check the size of the images on your home page or the landing page, check the weight of the content that has been uploaded, ask your employees to check the speed on different devices and browsers, and so on.

-As and when the website gets stronger and larger, the code gets heavier especially with the influx of added data and images etc. In all the cases, a reliable Magento 2 development company can help you to optimize your website to provide your end users with the best user experience.
+As and when the website gets stronger and larger, the code gets heavier, especially with the influx of added data and images, etc. In all cases, a reliable Magento 2 development company can help you to optimize your website to provide your end users with the best user experience.

 “If there’s one thing you learn by working on a lot of different Web sites, it’s that almost any design idea–no matter how appallingly bad–can be made usable in the right circumstances, with enough effort.” ― Steve Krug.